Home » Recipes » Cooking Method » Instant Pot » Instant Pot Spaghetti and Meatballs

 • 24 oz spaghetti sauce

-• 3 cups 24 oz water
+• 24 oz water, or broth

 Instructions

-• Set your instant pot to the sauté setting.
+• Set your Instant Pot to the sauté setting.
 Sauté the onion in 1 tablespoon of olive oil until translucent.
 Add garlic and sauté for 30 more seconds.
 Add salt, pepper and Italian seasonings, stirring to combine.
 Turn off the sauté setting.

 • Pour the marinara sauce on top of the pasta.
 Then pour the water on top of the marinara sauce.
+Since the marinara jar is 24 oz, I fill up the empty jar with water and add it to the pot!

-• Press the Pressure Cook (Manual) button or dial and then select 9 minutes of cook time.
+• Place the lid on the Instant Pot and set the steam release knob to the sealing position on top.
+Set the Instant Pot to pressure cook (manual) for 9 minutes of cook time.
 Press start if your pot requires you to press start (some start automatically and some will require you to press start).
+The Instant Pot will take several minutes to come to pressure, then the cook time countdown will begin.

-• After cook time has finished, turn off the Instant Pot and do a quick release of pressure.
+• After the cook time has finished, turn off the Instant Pot and do a quick release of pressure.
 To do a quick release: turn the steam release knob on top of the Instant Pot to the venting position.

-• The Spaghetti and Meatballs will appear to be too soupy at first, but the noodles will continue to absorb any extra liquid as you toss them in the broth-y mixture for about 2 to 3 minutes.
-Serve immediately!
+• Once all the pressure is released, open the lid.
+Stir and toss the spaghetti and meatballs together with tongs.
+If any noodles stuck together, use your tongs or a fork to separate them.
+It will appear too soupy at first, but the noodles will continue to absorb any extra liquid as you toss them in the broth-y mixture for about 2 to 3 minutes.
+Serve immediately with a slice of garlic bread!

 Video